2015 Annual Security Report & Fire Safety Report

 Timely warnings, or alerts, are provided to the community whenever a situation presents a serious or continuing threat to students or employees.
 The intent of a timely warning is to provide information that enables individuals to better protect themselves.

-In the event that a situation arises, either on or immediately adjacent to, the Main Campus, that, in the judgment of police officials, constitutes an ongoing or continuing threat, a campus wide timely warning will be issued.
+In the event that a situation arises, either on or immediately adjacent to, the Main Campus, that, in the judgment of police officials, constitutes a serious or continuing threat, a campus wide timely warning will be issued.
 Police officials will issue the warning through the campus’ e-mail system to students, faculty, and staff, and physical notices will be posted in each residence hall, at the Student Union, the Police Department, the Broome Library, and at the Town Center.
 Depending on the particular circumstances of the crime, police officials may also: (1) broadcast a live audio message to all campus IP telephones; (2) and/or issue a simultaneous telephone, e-mail, text/SMS, and TTY/TDD message via the CI Alert emergency messaging system; (3) and/or post a notice on the campus’ web site at www.csuci.edu.
-Anyone with information regarding an ongoing or continuing threat to the Main Campus community should immediately report the circumstances to the University Police Department at 805-437-8444 or in person at the dispatch center located in Placer Hall, immediately adjacent to the A1 parking lot.
+Anyone with information regarding a serious or continuing threat to the Main Campus community should immediately report the circumstances to the University Police Department at 805-437-8444 or in person at the dispatch center located in Placer Hall, immediately adjacent to the A1 parking lot.

 Security of and Access to Campus Facilities, including Campus Residences